google/sa360-bigquery-bootstrapper/README.md

 [![Open in Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.svg)](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https%3A%2F%2Fgithub.com%2Fgoogle%2Fsa360-bigquery-bootstrapper&cloudshell_tutorial=docs%2Ftutorial.md)

 ## How to use

-First install dependencies:

-    source startup.sh

-The tutorial provides step-by-step guides on how to run this command.
-Outside of that, the most helpful way to see what is possible is by running the following command:
+The tutorial provides step-by-step guides on how to run this script.

-    pipenv run python run.py --help
+You can access within cloudshell by running:

+    cloudshell launch-tutorial -d docs/tutorial.md